 The place of birth is a very individual choice and an important topic for you to consider.
-During our antenatal appointments we will talk about and decide on a suitable and safe place for you to birth your baby.
+During our antenatal appointments we will talk about your options and decide on a suitable and safe place for you to birth your baby.
 Whether it is at home or in the hospital, it is very important that you feel safe, secure and well looked after in the space that you choose to give birth in.

 Women choose to stay in ‘their own nest’ to give birth because of the comfortable and familiar atmosphere of their own home.
 Your own home is a place where you can feel relaxed, calm and confident which is important in order to give way for the intimate and private birthing process.
 As this is your home you feel in control and can decide whom you wish to invite into your birthing space.
 We provide a calm and nurturing atmosphere in the birthing environment for you to feel undisturbed during your labour.